 China is a major factor in the effectiveness of any sanctions regime on Iran because China remains Iran's largest oil customer.
-During 2012-2016, China was instrumental in reducing Iran's total oil exports because it cut its buys from Iran to about 435,000 barrels per day from its 2011 average of 600,000 barrels per day.
-The State Department asserted that, because China was the largest buyer of Iranian oil, percentage cuts by China had a large impact in reducing Iran's oil sales by volume and China merited an SRE.
-After sanctions were lifted in 2016, China increased its purchases of Iranian oil beyond 2011 levels.
-After the reimposition of U.S. sanctions, China reduced its oil imports from Iran (see Table 1), and the Administration gave China a SRE sanctions exception on November 5, 2018.
-China has continued to import Iranian oil despite the ending of the SRE as of May 2, 2019, although at much lower volumes than any time in the recent past.
-Iran's automotive sector obtains a significant proportion of its parts from China, including from China-based Geelran and Chery companies.
-The degree to which Iran appears economically dependent on China is perhaps evident in the fact that Iran-China air travel has not diminished significantly during the COVID-19 pandemic.72
+During 2012-2016, China was instrumental in reducing Iran's total oil exports by reducing its buys from Iran to about 435,000 barrels per day from its 2011 average of 600,000 barrels per day.
+Since the reimposition of U.S. sanctions, China has reduced its oil imports from Iran (see Table 1), but China has continued to import Iranian oil despite the ending of the SRE as of May 2, 2019.
+Iran's automotive sector obtains a significant proportion of its parts from China.
+In November 2018, China's Kunlun Bank-a CNPC affiliate that was sanctioned under CISADA in 2012-reportedly stopped accepting Euro and then China currency-denominated payments from Iran.70 A state-owned China firm (CNPC) withdrew from a major phase of Iran's South Pars gas field, perhaps to avoid U.S. sanctions.